Kolkviertel

 Narrow streets, a section of the old town wall and a mediaeval well – Kolkviertel shows the romantic side of Spandau.
 Take a stroll into Spandau’s earliest history!

-Spandau's old town can be easily explored with the free audio guide.
-Information on the audio guide is available on site at the tourist information office.
+The old town of Spandau is easy to explore with the free audio guide.
+Information about the audio guide is available on site at the tourist information centre.